Help Students Thrive with a Master of Education in Special Education Degree

 You love helping children with special needs learn and grow.
 You are seeking a versatile degree that helps you prepare for a wide variety of careers in the field of education.
 You want to leave a lasting legacy and make a difference in the lives of your students.

 Learn how to design and implement effective school curricula with Liberty’s online Master of Education (M.Ed.) in Curriculum and Instruction – Special Education degree.
 Our program teaches best methods for helping kids with special needs and learning disabilities thrive academically.
-You’ll learn how to help children develop the skills they need to succeed in school and in life.
+You can learn how to help children develop the skills they need to succeed in school and in life.

 Partner with us and train to become a Champion for Christ in the modern education system.